EncodePanda/encodepanda.github.io/posts/2020-12-15-getting-acquainted-with-lens.md

 2. How we can use them?
 3. How they are being implemented?

-## What problem they are trying to solve?
+### What problem they are trying to solve?

-It is my observation that any newcommer to the Haskell ecosystem, who gets excited with the langue, stumbles upon two limitations of the language design.
-Those are
+It is my observation that any newcommer to the Haskell ecosystem, who gets excited with the language, stumbles upon two limitations of the language design.
+Mainly:

 1. Record syntax
 2. Strings

 Those two are suprising to newcomers, especially because both record syntax and Strings are considered a no-brainer in almost every other programming language.
 Writing about String representation in Haskell deserves a blog post on its own.
-Today we want to focus on a *record syntax*, trying to understand what are its limitations and main source of frustration.
+Today we want to focus on a **record syntax**, trying to understand what are its limitations and main source of frustration.
 And frustrating in did it is.
 Below few quotes scrapped from the Internet to back that claim.

 > *"The record system is a continual source of pain"*
 - Stephen Diehl